-Satellite diversity (or partial satellite diversity) can support drastically efficient bandwidth utilization techniques and a very flexible system operation for providing QoS services in future systems.
+In many proposed satellite networks (Teledesic), contiguous satellites share common coverage areas on the surface of the earth (partial satellite diversity).
+Partial satellite diversity means that there may be users covered only by one satellite.
+Satellite diversity (or partial satellite diversity) it is welcome because it can support drastically efficient bandwidth utilization techniques and a very flexible system operation for providing QoS services in future systems.
 Thus a thorough investigation of constellations with partial satellite diversity is quite beneficiary for an efficient performance of such systems.

-In this paper the satellite handover issue is studied in depth exploiting the partial satellite diversity.
-In many proposed satellite networks, contiguous satellites share common coverage areas on the surface of the earth ("partial satellite diversity").
-The term diversity implies that a user is always covered by two satellites at least.
-However, "partial satellite diversity" implies that there are also some users that are covered only by one satellite.
-The proposed technique aims at handling the satellite handover issue in an optimum way and therefore providing users with high quality of service at quite low forced termination probability.
-Our analysis is based on the DDBHP procedure proposed in [4], as it seems to offer a suitable tradeoff between blocking and forced termination probabilities, modifying it for the case of satellite handover.
-We focus our study on a network that resembles the Boeing design of the Teledesic system (288 satellites), because the specifications of this design are quite well defined.
-We also tested our algorithm in a system that resembles the Iridium network.
-Considering the common area that satellites in different orbital planes share, the user can select between more than one satellites and thus we have to define criteria for that selection.
+In this paper the satellite handover issue is studied in depth.
+The proposed technique aims at handling the satellite handover issue in an optimum way and therefore providing users with high quality of service at quite low forced termination probability while it avoids wasting the limited and costly satellite bandwidth.
+In addition, our technique fulfills the QoS limitations even for heavy traffic conditions.
+We base our analysis on the DDBHP procedure proposed in [4], as it seems to offer a suitable tradeoff between blocking and forced termination probabilities, modifying it for the case of satellite handover.
+We focus our study on a network that resembles the Boeing design of the Teledesic system (288 satellites), because it presents partial satellite diversity and the specifications of this design are quite well defined.
+We also examined our technique in an Iridium-like network in order to see if there are any differences when applying the proposed technique in a system with a different geometry.
+Considering the common areas that satellites in different orbital planes share, the user can select between more than one satellites and thus we have to define criteria for that selection.
 We propose and evaluate three criteria, each of them being applied either to new or handover calls.
 Consequently, we result in nine different service schemes and we investigate the overall system performance for each one of them.
 Throughout in our study we neglect the cell handover since we like to focus on the satellite handover.
 Of course, we should examine the common phenomenon of cell and satellite handover, but for the moment this is out of the scope of our study.

 The remaining of the paper is organized as follows.
-In section 2 we describe the mobility model and the proposed technique in detail.
+Section 2 describes the mobility model and the proposed technique in detail.
 The simulation framework and the performance evaluation of the system for the different service schemes are presented in section 3.
 Finally, section 4 summarizes the results and concludes.